oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

       routes: ...
 ```

-And I added a `WebClientConfiguration` to configure `WebClient` to pass the access token downstream.
+And, I added a `WebClientConfiguration` class to configure `WebClient` to include the access token with its requests.

 ```java
 package com.example.apigateway.config;